JIPCAD/JIPCAD.github.io/docs/lang-ref/numerical-sliders.md

 ```
 $frame
 $time
 ```

-* These are two global variables that can be used in any expression that evaluates a numerical value in NOME3.
+* These are two global variables that can be used in any expression that evaluates a numerical value in JIPCAD.
 * `$frame`: An integer value that gets incremented by +1 after every rendering of the scene.
 All expressions comprising frame get updated before the scene is rendered again.
 *  `$time`: A real value that keeps track of elapsed time (in seconds).
 After a rendering, the system-clock is interrogated and compared to the remembered system clock value after the previous rendering.
 The time difference is then added to the $time variable, and all expressions comprising $time get updated before the scene is rendered again.